mrnothingslee-sudo/Harper/README.md

 - Starboard supported

 ## Installation
-Self-hosting your own copy of this bot is not supported; the source code is provided here so users and other bot developers can see how the bot functions.
+Self-hosting your own copy of this bot is not supported.
 No help will be provided for editing, compiling, or building any code in this repository.